 An "advance payment" includes any payment (i) the full inclusion of which in gross income for the year in which the payment is received is a permissible method of accounting, (ii) any portion of which is included in revenue by the taxpayer in an AFS for a year after the year of receipt, and (iii) which is for goods or services.
-(Tax code Section 451(c)(4)(A); Prop.
-Treas.
-Reg.
-Section 1.451-8(b)(1).)
-The preamble to the proposed regulations states that the definition of "advance payment" in the regulations is meant to be consistent with the definition of advance payment in Rev. Proc.
-2004-34.
-The proposed regulations expand the categories of items for which an advance payment can be made to include:
+The preamble to the Proposed Regulations states that the definition of "advance payment" in the regulations is meant to be consistent with the definition of advance payment in Revenue Procedure 2004-34.
+The Proposed Regulations expand the categories of items for which an advance payment can be made to include:

-- 1) Services; - 2) The sale of goods; - 3) The use, including by license or lease, of intellectual property, including copyrights, patents, trademarks, service marks, trade names, and similar intangible property right, such as franchise right and arena naming rights; - 4) The occupancy or use of property if the occupancy or use is ancillary to the provision of services (e.g., advance payments for the use of rooms or other quarters in a hotel,); - 5) The sale, lease, or license of computer software;
+- 1) Services; - 2) The sale of goods; - The use, including by license or lease, of intellectual property, including copyrights, patents, trademarks, service marks, trade names, and similar intangible property rights, such as franchise rights and arena naming rights; - The occupancy or use of property if the occupancy or use is ancillary to the provision of services (e.g., advance payments for the use of rooms or other quarters in a hotel); - 5) The sale, lease, or license of computer software; - Guaranty or warranty contracts ancillary to (1)-(5) above; - Subscriptions in tangible or intangible format (other than subscriptions for which an election under Code § 455 is in effect); - Memberships in an organization (other than subscriptions for which an election under Code § 456 is in effect); - 9) An eligible gift card sale; or - 10) Any combination of items described in (1)-(10) above.

-- 6) Guaranty or warranty contracts ancillary to (1)-(5) above: - 7) Subscriptions in tangible or intangible format (other than subscriptions for which an election under tax code Section 455 is in effect); - 8) Memberships in an organization (other than subscriptions for which an election under tax code Section 456 is in effect); - 9) An eligible gift card sale; or - 10) Any combination of items described in (1)-(10) above.
-(Prop.
-Treas.
-Reg.
-Section 1.451-8(b)(1)(i).)
+Concomitantly, the Proposed Regulations exclude a number of income items from the definition of "advance payment," specifically:

-Concomitantly, the proposed regulations exclude a number of income items from the definition of "advance payment," specifically:
+Rent (except for amounts paid with respect to an item or items described in (3)-(5) above);

-- 1) Rent (except for amount paid with respect to an item or items described in (3)-(5) above); - 2) Insurance premiums, to the extent the inclusion of those premiums is governed by Subchapter L; - 3) Payments with respect to financial instruments, financial derivatives, or similar items, including purported prepayments of interest; - 4) Payments with respect to service warranty contracts for which the taxpayer uses the accounting method provided in Rev. Proc.
-97-38; - 5) Payments with respect to warranty and guaranty contracts under which a third party is the primary obligor: - 6) Payments made to non-US persons that are subject to US federal income tax withholding; - 7) Compensatory transfers of property to which tax code Section 83 applies; and, - 8) Payments received in a taxable year earlier than the taxable year immediately preceding the taxable year of the contractual delivery date for a "specified good."
-(Prop.
-Treas.
-Reg.
-Section 1.451-8(b)(ii).
-This list of exclusions generally tracks the exclusions set forth in tax code Section 451(c)(4)(B).)
+- Insurance premiums, to the extent the inclusion of those premiums is governed by Subchapter L; - Payments with respect to financial instruments, financial derivatives, or similar items, including purported prepayments of interest; - Payments with respect to service warranty contracts for which the taxpayer uses the accounting method provided in Revenue Procedure 97-38; - Payments with respect to warranty and guaranty contracts under which a third party is the primary obligor; - Payments made to non-US persons that are subject to US federal income tax withholding; - 7) Compensatory transfers of property to which Code § 83 applies; and - Payments received in a taxable year earlier than the taxable year immediately preceding the taxable year of the contractual delivery date for a "specified good."

 The importance of the final exception cannot be understated.
 Large equipment manufacturers frequently receive payments for goods (think airplanes) two years or more prior to delivery of the equipment.
-Accordingly, provider that the manufacturer does not have goods in inventory that could be used to satisfy an order and the income from the delivery is recognized in the year in which the goods are delivered, the manufacturer can defer income from the sale without being subject to the strictures of the two-year advance rule.
-(See Prop.
-Treas.
-Reg.
-Section 1.451-8(b)(1)(ii)(9).)
+Accordingly, providing that the manufacturer does not have goods in inventory that could be used to satisfy an order and the income from the delivery is recognized in the year in which the goods are delivered, the manufacturer can defer income from the sale without being subject to the strictures of the 2-year advance rule.